-Fellows who did not complete an internal medicine or emergency medicine program that satisfies the requirements in III.A.1. must have completed at least three years of internal medicine or emergency medicine education prior to starting the fellowship, and must have met all the criteria in the "Fellow Eligibility Exception" section below.
+Fellows who did not complete an internal medicine program that satisfies the requirements in III.A.1. must have completed at least three years of internal medicine education prior to starting the fellowship as well as met all of the criteria in the "Fellow Eligibility Exception" section below.
 (Core)